openxapi/binance-go/derivatives/cmfutures/docs/MarketDataAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCfuturesGetFuturesDataTakerBuySellVolRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCmfuturesGetFuturesDataTakerBuySellVolRequest struct via the builder pattern

 Name | Type | Description  | Notes